CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-discover-your-windows-servers.md

     > **Note:** When adding discovery sources:
     > - For successfully validated hosts/clusters, you can view more details by selecting their IP address/FQDN.
-    > - If validation fails for a host, review the error by selecting the Validation failed in the Status column of the table.
+    > - If validation fails for a host, review the error by selecting Validation failed in the Status column of the table.
 Fix the issue and validate again.
     > - To remove hosts or clusters, select **Delete**.
     > - You can't remove a specific host from a cluster.
 You can only remove the entire cluster.
     > - You can add a cluster, even if there are issues with specific hosts in the cluster.